 St Elizabeth Seton, Ridgefield

-- Mass will be simulcast on video screens in McKeon Hall and the Jubilee Memorial lobby.
+- Every mass will be live-streamed and simulcast in the hall and the Jubilee Memorial Lobby.

 - Masks will be required.